 In the year 2000, Giant Sequoia National Monument was honored w/ added protection, which covers sections of the Sequoia National Forest - in between the Sequoia National Park and Kings Canyon, and also covers groves along Western Divide Hwy, further south in the Sierra Nevada range.

 In 1994, Joshua Tree National Monument was declared Joshua Tree National Park

 In 1994, Death Valley National Monument was declared Death Valley National Park

 This spectacular geologic feature is hidden behind Mammoth Mountain.
-Sure you've seen the signs on Hwy 395 for Devil's Postpile NM.
+You've seen the signs on Hwy 395 for the Devil's Postpile National Monument.